Hiawatha (Amtrak train): Madison

 In 2009, Wisconsin applied for funding from an $8 billion pool allocated for rail projects under the American Recovery and Reinvestment Act, and the Chicago–Milwaukee–Madison–Minneapolis/St. Paul corridor was allocated $823 million. $810 million of that was to support extending Amtrak services to Madison, which had not seen direct intercity service since 1971.
 Another $12 million would have been used to upgrade the line between Chicago and Milwaukee, and an additional $600,000 was granted to study future alignments to the Twin Cities.

 The Madison extension was initially planned to include stops in Brookfield, Oconomowoc, and Watertown, but Oconomowoc and Brookfield were reluctant to move forward with station planning due to cost concerns.
 The Wisconsin Department of Transportation (WisDOT) dropped Oconomowoc from the planned route in August 2010, and Brookfield was waiting to see the outcome of elections in November before making a decision on whether to build a station.
 The nearby cities of Hartland and Wauwatosa had expressed interest in hosting stations.
 The extension was expected to begin service by 2013.

 The project became a political issue in the 2010 Wisconsin gubernatorial election.
 Republican candidate Scott Walker promised he would stop the project and return the money the state received if elected.

 At the end of October 2010, Wisconsin governor Jim Doyle and the federal government signed an agreement that bound the state to spend the federal funds granted to construct the route, regardless of the results of the 2010 gubernatorial election.
 On November 4, two days after Scott Walker won the gubernatorial election, however, Doyle ordered work on the line to be temporarily halted, and on November 9 said that he planned to leave the choice of whether or not to operate the train to Walker.
 On December 9, 2010, U.S. Transportation Secretary Ray LaHood announced that much of the $810 million that Wisconsin was supposed to get would be redistributed to other states, including California, Florida, and Washington.

 The Madison extension was included in the 2022 Amtrak Connects Us initiative, with the goal of establishing service by 2035.
 An extension to Madison has been cited by the US Department of Transportation as “critical to operational viability of the Core Express corridor between Chicago and Minneapolis-St. Paul” and that it should be “included on any mainline route alignment.”
 As such the City of Madison has renewed work on establishing a location for a passenger rail terminal.

+The project has emerged as Hiawatha West, an extension of two daily Hiawatha round trips west of Milwaukee with stops in Pewaukee, Watertown, and Madison, with a goal of beginning service in 2029.